potatoqualitee/PowerShellAI/README.md

 ## Demos of the PowerShellAI

-Here are some vidoes of `PowerShellAI` in action:
+Here are some videos of `PowerShellAI` in action:

 | Description | YouTube Video |
 |--|--|